uoscompsci/PRISONER/README.md

 # PRISONER

-PRISONER is a framework for running ehtical and reproducible social network experiments.
+PRISONER is a framework for running ethical and reproducible social network experiments.

 ## Getting started
 - Before installing PRISONER on your own, you can try our [Docker-based demo]